 - Unclear diagrams: Some inventions include diagrams, but those diagrams fail to depict its functioning or scope, properly or clearly.
-This includes use of faded ink for colors, lack of marking at some elements, lack of some features of claims, use of improper reference numbers, and presence of reference numbers but missed some of them, etc.
+This includes the use of faded ink for colors, lack of marking at some elements, lack of some features of claims, use of improper reference numbers, and presence of reference numbers but missed some of them, etc.

 - Encounter objections: Drawings are not reviewed by an Office draftsperson; instead they are reviewed by an Office draftsperson only if the examiner seeks the draftsperson’s assistance in identifying errors in the drawings.
 If he finds that they are unacceptable, the draftsperson provides a ‘Notice of Draftsperson’s Patent Drawing Review’ and provides it to the examiner for handing it over back to the inventor to review it once again.
 Patent Drawings 101

 - Lag in documentation: Sometimes, drawings are submitted (color photographs or drawings) without filing the necessary petition.
-This depicts that there are no drawings present, relating to the patent application since its record in not filed.
+This depicts that there are no drawings present, relating to the patent application since its record is not filed.

-- Quality issues: Sometimes, drawings are submitted on poor quality paper, that can be easily erased or on translucent paper that can be teared off with due course of time.
+- Quality issues: Sometimes, drawings are submitted on poor quality paper, that can be easily erased or on translucent paper that can be torn off with due course of time.
 And even drawings are done with a pencil or other nonblack writing instrument, or on an ink-jet printer, which is totally objectionable.
 There can be even a case when the drawings are incomplete, presence of overwriting where the elements are marked, use of unacceptable paper sizes, lack of proper margin, lack of hatching in section or cut views, presence of exploded view but not enclosed by a bracket, presence of section or cut view but the section plane not included in general view, use of multiple orientations in a single sheet, use of small drawings to depict complex attributes, use of poor shades that hides the shape or contour details, and when numbering is done in non-Arabic numerals.

 All such cases are considered as quality issues, which must be precisely checked before going for patenting.